pilotmoon/popclipweb/site/dev/applescript-actions.md

 ## Input and output

-Within a plain text script, you may use `{popclip text}` as a placeholder for the selected text.
+Within a plain text script, use `{popclip text}` as a placeholder for the selected text.
 PopClip will replace the placeholder with the actual text before executing the script.
 Other placeholders are also available; see [Script variables](./script-variables.md).

 Within a compiled script (`.scpt`), you cannot use placeholder strings.
 Instead,